Student Preparation and Passwords

 You only need to generate passwords once, but you can generate new passwords at any time, as needed.
-If students use MAP Skills with multiple teachers, beware of overwriting each other's password.
+If students use MAP Skills with multiple teachers, beware of overwriting passwords.

 Prerequisite and User Name—Your student roster for this term must be imported by your school or district.
 Or, someone with appropriate permissions needs to add the student individually.
 The Student User Name is specified at that time

-- Open the Students tab within MAP Skills.
+- Open the Passwords tab within MAP Skills.

 - Choose either method or combination of both: